tkadamson/Excel-Kickstarter-Analysis/README.md

 # Excel Kickstarter Analysis

 ### Summary | GRADE: A
-In this project, I was given a starter file containing information on various Kickstarted campaigns.
+In this project, I was given a starter file containing information on various Kickstarter campaigns.
 Using conditional formatting and Excel's built-in tools such as pivot tables and graphs, I derived new insights from the data set.

 ### Project Writeup
 See instructions.md for a step-by-step breakdown of tasks to generate new visuals.